 Every morning and afternoon, hundreds of students come and go during the ‘rush minutes’ at PAUSD campuses.
-No matter how your student gets to school, you can help keep them safe by taking the time to review and practice the basics for getting there safely.
-For more info check out City of Palo Alto’s Share The Road Tips.
+No matter how your child gets to school, you can help keep them stay safe by taking the time to review and practice the basics for getting there safely.